AssetFetch/spec/README.md

 JSON-Schemas for AssetFetch are provided in the `/json-schema` subdirectory of this repository.

 # Contributing

-Currently the best way to contribute is by opening issues with questions, contradictions in the specifications, suggestions for datablocks or any other thoughts about the specification.
+The best way to contribute at this stage is by opening issues with questions, contradictions in the specifications, suggestions for datablocks or any other thoughts about the specification.

 The specification document is written in markdown and therefore easily editable with any text editor.